eastubblef/cheetah_or_elephant/README.md

 5. Instructions for how to do the task go here...

-Push up/down to advance to the next image after it
+- Push up/down to advance to the next image after it
-Push the right arrow for the elephant
+- Push the right arrow for the elephant
-Push the left arrow for the cheetah.
+- Push the left arrow for the cheetah.

-IMPORTANT: when you are done, press "q".
+- **IMPORTANT**: when you are done, press "q".
 And then be patient, your performance data will take a second to be uploaded to our secured server on the Open Science Framework.